-Other income increased during the six months ended June 30, 1996, as compared to the comparable period in 1995, as a result of a \$990,000 gain from the sale of low-income housing tax credit interests and the Company's receipt of an additional premium of \$335,000 which was earned in accordance with the original agreement to sell 23 branch offices at the end of 1994.
-See "Business--Investment Activities--Investments in Low-Income Housing Tax Credit Interests."
+Other income increased during the three months ended March 31, 1996, as compared to the comparable period in 1995, as a result of the Company's receipt of an additional premium earned in accordance with the original agreement to sell 23 branch offices at the end of 1994.
 Other income decreased in 1995 primarily because other income in 1994 included \$627,000 of servicing fees received in connection with the servicing of the private mortgage insurance business of subsidiaries of Investors Mortgage Insurance Holding Company ("IMI"), which were sold in 1993, and \$858,000 of fees received by Ocwen Asset Management, Inc. ("OAM"), a subsidiary of the Company which has managed mortgage-backed and related securities as a discretionary asset manager for an unaffiliated party since May 1992.
 These decreases were partially offset by a \$1.0 million litigation settlement received from a broker-dealer relating to a tax residual transaction.
 Other income decreased in 1994 primarily because other income in 1993 included \$1.7 million of insurance premiums received in connection with the private mortgage insurance business of subsidiaries of IMI and a decrease of \$1.2 million of fees received by OAM.
-At June 30, 1996, OAM had under management approximately \$37.6 million of loans and mortgage related securities for the unaffiliated account.
+At March 31, 1996, OAM had under management approximately \$45.5 million of loans and mortgage related securities for the unaffiliated account.